PanagiotisIatrou/Lines-of-code/README.md

 A quick python script to find total lines of code of specific files in a directory.
 It is used to only include specific file extensions and is meant to use only in Terminal as it relies heavily on command line arguements.

+It is useful because it allows you to find how many lines of code you've written in a big project.

 # How to Use
 The **first parameter** should always be the **root directory**.
 Make sure to include the path in **double quotes ""** so that it works with directories that contain spaces.